What is Explorers or Exploring?

 Below shows some of our Cadets involvement in the community.

 - Develop potential contacts that may broaden employment options

 - Boost self-confidence and experience success at school and work

 - Our Explorers train and work along side our adult members

-- Several of our Explorers have gone on to be; Law Enforcement officers, Firefighters and EMTs on Ambulances.
+- Several of our Cadets have gone on to be; Law Enforcement officers, Firefighters and EMTs on Ambulances.
 This is a great way to get your "foot in the door" and see if Public Safety is for you and have a lot of fun along the way.

 - Develop physical and mental fitness

 - Encourage the skill and desire to help others

 - Gain a keen respect for the basic rights of others